llmrel/llmrel.github.io/call-for-papers.md

 - Explainable AI in Neuroscience
 - Self-supervised Systems in NeuroAI

-We strongly discourage the presentation of already completed machine learning work including those published in NeurIPS main track conference, as our focus is on showcasing innovative and ongoing research.
+We strongly discourage the presentation of already completed machine learning work including those pfreviously published in NeurIPS main track conference, as our focus is on showcasing innovative and ongoing research.

+Submissions that solely explore ML/AI algorithms without an explicit link to neuroscience are out of scope.

 **Submission Deadline:** September 7, 2024
 **Notification of Acceptance:** October 14, 2024